Beyond the Power Spectrum: A New Framework for Non-Stationary Fields with Applications to Light-Cone Effects in Line Intensity Mapping: Mathematical formalism

 where $r_z$ is the observed comoving position along the line of sight axis, $\mathbf{r_\perp}$ the transverse position vector with its corresponding Fourier wave vector perpendicular to the line of sight $\mathbf{k}_{\perp}$.
 In a non-flat sky, the maps will be decomposed into spherical harmonic modes rather than Fourier modes.
 The following covariance matrix is then calculated by averaging over many lines of sight:

 with $\textrm{Cov}_{\rm LS}$ the covariance matrix along the line of sight and $N_{\rm LS}$ is a normalization factor that equals the number of lines of sight accessible in a data volume, a choice that will be motivated shortly.
 Here, the summation runs over all $\mathbf{k}_\perp$ values.
 In principle, the $r_z$-$r_z^\prime$ covariance could depend on the angular $k_\perp$ scale.
-To capture this, one could form multiple covariances, each of which are summed over narrow $k_\perp \equiv |\mathbf{k}_\perp|$ ranges.
-For simplicity, we leave this possibility to future work.
+To capture this, one could form multiple covariances, each of which are summed over narrow $k_\perp \equiv |\mathbf{k}_\perp|$ ranges. \footnote{{For low $k_\perp$ modes, we do not expect significant differences from our current treatment.
+However, for large $k_\perp$ modes caution is required because the covariance matrix is extremely slow to converge.}} For simplicity, we leave this possibility to future work.
 With our current treatment that sums over all $\mathbf{k}_\perp$, it is also possible to compute our covariance directly in position space.
 Parseval's theorem guarantees that the resulting basis will be equivalent.
 This is the approach that we adopt here, as we rely on numerical simulations that are natively in position space.
 From there, we can compute the covariance matrix

 Note that to aid with numerical convergence, we will often expand the sum to include multiple simulation realizations in addition to the multiple lines of sight in a single simulation.
 Once this covariance has been calculated, the matrix is numerically diagonalized to obtain the eigenvalues and eigenvectors.
 The new eigenvectors obtained are those that will form our new basis along the line of sight.